José Gregorio Hernández: Cultic veneration

-Saint José Gregorio Hernández is also revered by Venezuela's alternative and syncretic religion, the cult of Maria Lionza.
+Hernández is also revered by Venezuela's alternative and syncretic religion, the cult of Maria Lionza.
 Historian Steven Palmer also has drawn parallels between the Hernández cult and that of the assassinated Costa Rican physician and politician Ricardo Moreno Cañas.

+Legacy

 A private university in Maracaibo, Universidad Dr. José Gregorio Hernández, founded in 2003, is named for him.
 In 2011, Hernández's birthday, 26 October, was declared a "day of national celebration".
 Hernández is also an important folk figure and is commonly portrayed in naïve art.